 Priti Patel – Home Secretary

-The new Home Secretary belongs to the extreme-right end of the Tory Party, and is on record as supporting the death penalty.
+The Home Secretary his chief amongst the extreme-right of the Tory Party, and is on record as supporting the death penalty.

 Priti Patel was sacked in disgrace in 2017, after breaching the ministerial code by holding unauthorised meetings with Israeli politicians, business people and senior lobbyists.